George K. Konstantinou LLC

 This company has a share capital.
 The liability of its members is limited by its memorandum of association:

-Variable capital Investment Company
+Variable Capital Investment Company

 The entire registration procedure takes 3 stages: